merefield/discourse-chatbot/README.md

 # Privacy Note

-Whatever you write on your forum may get forwarded to Open AI as part of the bots scan of the last few posts once it is prompted to reply (obviously this is restricted to the current Topic or Chat Channel).
-Whilst it almost certainly won't be incorporated into their pre-trained models, they will use the data in their analytics and logging.  **Be sure to add this fact into your forum's TOS & privacy statements**.
-Related links:  https://openai.com/policies/terms-of-use, https://openai.com/policies/privacy-policy, https://platform.openai.com/docs/data-usage-policies
+Whatever you write on your forum may be forwarded to OpenAI or your configured model provider as part of the conversation context or a tool request.
+Local forum search may also provide matching embedded Posts within the configured scope. **Be sure to cover this in your forum's terms of service and privacy statements.** Related links: https://openai.com/policies/terms-of-use, https://openai.com/policies/privacy-policy, https://platform.openai.com/docs/data-usage-policies

 # Copyright

-Open AI made a statement about Copyright here: https://help.openai.com/en/articles/5008634-will-openai-claim-copyright-over-what-outputs-i-generate-with-the-api
+OpenAI made a statement about Copyright here: https://help.openai.com/en/articles/5008634-will-openai-claim-copyright-over-what-outputs-i-generate-with-the-api